Lansoprazole

 When you eat food, contractions in the oesophagus push the chewed-up food (known as bolus) down into the stomach through the lower oesophageal sphincter, where the lower oesophagus meets the stomach.

-As the food approaches the stomach, it triggers nerves which stimulate the sphincter to relax, allowing the food bolus to enter the stomach.
+As the food approaches the stomach, it triggers nerves, which stimulate the sphincter to relax, allowing the food bolus to enter the stomach.
 Once the food is in the stomach, the sphincter closes to prevent stomach acid from moving into the oesophagus.

 In some people, the lower oesophageal sphincter is weakened and doesn't provide a tight enough seal to prevent stomach acid from reaching the sensitive tissue of the oesophagus.
-This causes stomach acid to enter the oesophagus, resulting in the distinct burning sensation.
+This causes stomach acid to enter the oesophagus, resulting in a distinct burning sensation.

 Foods high in fat, including chocolate, cheese and whole milk, can weaken the lower oesophageal sphincter, increasing the risk of heartburn.
 Foods which take longer to digest, such as spicy foods, can also increase your risk of oesophageal reflux.
 Acidic and spicy foods might also worsen your heartburn symptoms.